-If you’re like most people, you probably didn’t usher in the 2016-17 financial year with any particular fanfare.
-After all, the dawn of a new fiscal year doesn’t bring with it the same excitement as New Year’s Eve (apologies of course to our tax and accountant friends…Happy FY17 to you guys!
+If you’re like most people, you probably didn’t usher in the new financial year with any particular fanfare.
+After all, the dawn of a new fiscal year doesn’t bring with it the same excitement as New Year’s Eve (apologies of course to our tax and accountant friends…Happy new year to you guys!
 May all your deductions be large and allowable!).

 New years – even financial ones – are nonetheless the perfect time to reflect on the past, and most importantly prepare for the future.
 This is particularly so when it comes to your investment portfolio.